 At Lundbeck, we are committed to having an open and honest dialogue about ethical dilemmas.
-We have set up a Compliance Hotline to allow people to report any legal or other concerns they have so that the company can quickly address them.
+Our Compliance Hotline allows people to report any legal or other concerns they have so that the company can quickly address them.
 The hotline can be used by both internal and external stakeholders and is a part of our efforts to continually improve our approach to compliance.